andkob/BTree-gene-sequence-project/README-submission.md

 Overall, I wish we had had a little bit more guidance with the specific output each class was expected to produce.
 It was confusing to try and figure out exactly how the shell scripts ran and as a result wee ran out of time before

 ## Reflection (Caleb Tolman)
+This coding assignment on creating a GeneBank B-Tree has been a pivotal moment in my computer science education, reinforcing concepts that were previously abstract and encouraging a hands-on approach to learning data structures.
+The project not only solidified my understanding of B-Trees but also exposed me to practical applications of bioinformatics.
+Managing to read and extract DNA sequences from a gene bank file and then utilizing these sequences to build a functional B-Tree was a rewarding challenge that bridged the gap between theoretical data structures and real-world applications.

+The integration of a caching mechanism and the creation of a dump file for debugging purposes were particularly insightful, showing me the importance of performance optimization in software development.
+The task of connecting the application to a SQL database for result verification highlighted the interconnectedness of different areas in computer science, such as database management and software development.
+Overcoming obstacles in these areas greatly improved my debugging skills and my ability to design more robust and efficient software.
+Reflecting on this experience, I am grateful for the practical skills gained and the direct application of these skills to solve complex problems.
+This project has certainly increased my confidence in my programming capabilities and my enthusiasm for tackling more complex projects in the future.

 # Additional Notes